We want to build resilient societies

 Who we are

 The Swiss Re Foundation’s vision is to help societies build capacity to mitigate health, environmental and economic risks, as well as recover quickly from setbacks.
 We do this in emerging countries and where Swiss Re has office locations.

-We support our partners through impact-oriented, evidence-based grant funding, and we alsofacilitate access to the topical expertise of Swiss Re employees.
-This is how we strive to foster resilient societies and complement Swiss Re's overall sustainability objectives.
+Together with our partners, we aim to achieve measurable and sustainable impacts.
+We support them through evidence-based grant funding and give them access to the broad expertise of Swiss Re’s employees.
+In this way, we strive to foster resilient societies and support Swiss Re’s sustainability objectives.

 Our commitment in times of the COVID-19 pandemic

 The Swiss Re Foundation’s global set-up meant the pandemic was a concern for us at an early stage.
 Starting in Asia, it ultimately became a defining event in all our partner countries.
 To this day, many of our partner organisations are still suffering from the direct and increasingly indirect consequences of the pandemic.

 CHF 5 356 000